AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ## Best practices for modifying an external database table

-Adobe recommends following these steps when you add a column to a core database table or third-party table:
+Adobe recommends following these steps when you add a column to a core database table or a third-party table:

 1. Create a module with a name in your namespace that represents what you are updating.